SurajKande/python_packaging/README.md

       step3: Now we can add the Python files and modules into this package

-   the package is created which we can use locally by
+* the package is created which we can use locally by:
       - placing the package in the same root directory of the main code
       - (or) place this package in the lib folder of the main python folder

 > note: we need to add few more files to make it into a distributed package